What Is Munchausen by Proxy Syndrome, the Disorder in HBO’s ‘Sharp Objects’?

-An expert sheds light on this bizarre and mysterious psychological disorder, which is the basis of the recently released HBO documentary Mommy Dead and Dearest.
+An expert sheds light on this bizarre and mysterious psychological disorder, which is the basis of the HBO show Sharp Objects and the documentary Mommy Dead and Dearest.

 RELATED: 19 Natural Remedies for Anxiety